Program Overview

 Dissolved Oxygen (DO)

-Most aquatic plants and animals require a certain level of oxygen dissolved in the water for survival.
-Dissolved oxygen (DO) is a measure of the amount of gaseous oxygen (O2) in the water, which enters water from the atmosphere via aeration or as a waste product of plant photosynthesis.
+Dissolved oxygen (DO) is a measure of the amount of gaseous oxygen in the water, which enters water through the physical process of aeration or through the biological process of aquatic plant photosynthesis.
 DO levels drop to very low levels in warm, stagnant water, whereas fast-flowing, cooler water generally has high concentrations of DO.
-Some forms of pollution can also provide conditions that impact DO levels.
-For example, excess nutrients such as phosphorus and nitrogen can result in reductions in DO levels, which can be detrimental to certain species of aquatic insects.
-Normal DO values in Michigan waters ranges between 5 to 15 mg/L. The statewide minimum water quality standard is 5 mg/L. However, concentrations change throughout the day and night due to air and water temperature changes, photosynthesis, respiration and decomposition.
+Some forms of pollution can also impact DO levels.
+For example, excess particles or organic matter as well as nutrients such as phosphorus and nitrogen and resultant algal blooms can reduce DO concentrations.

 Temperature